hri-kiro/Observation-Framework/README.md

    - Place the `calculate_reliability.R`, `compare_age_difference.R`, and `compare_gender_difference.R` files are in the same directory as `Rdata/` directory.

 2. **Running the Jupyter Notebook**:
-   - Open `code.ipynb` in Jupyter Notebook.
+   - Open `Code.ipynb` in Jupyter Notebook.
    - Execute the notebook step-by-step to process the data, identify hidden states, and perform data analysis and visualization.

 3. **Excel Integration**: